Insight

 • Increases Engagement and Retention: Employees are more engaged and tend to stay longer.
 According to Deloitte, companies that promote a strong culture of values have a turnover rate reduced by 31% and higher employee engagement levels (Deloitte United States).

-EASI is a Belgian company specializing in IT services and software, known for its values of transparency, recognition, and balance between performance and well-being.
+Easi is a Belgian company specializing in IT services and software, known for its values of caring, excellence, positivity, responsability and commitment.
 These values are deeply integrated into the corporate culture and are a central pillar of their success.

 The Link with Leadership and Corporate Culture Assessment